rocket-pool/RPIPs/RPIPs/RPIP-4.md

 As with any token-based voting mechanism, even voting with a power-flattening algorithm such as the one used here allows large actors to influence the outcome of votes.
 Although this risk is significantly lower with this strategy vs 1-to-1 token votes, it is possible that a large actor may create a proposal which harms the security of the protocol and force it to be adopted via this mechanism.

 As of 08-13-2022, the full quorum is computed at 4000 vote power.
 To singlehandedly pass a governance proposal, an individual or collective would need to amass at least 50.1% of total voting power.
 Assuming the full quorum of roughly 4,000 voting power participation opposes them and all other votes abstain, a single actor would need to stake just 640,000 RPL across 10 nodes for at least 100 days to reach this threshold.
-This is well within reach of known protocol participants today as well as many outside actors. **Therefore, this system should be considered insecure and attackable.** The Rocket Pool community and the RP DAO Leadership Council must remain diligent in both its analysis of and participation in proposal votes to prevent governance attacks.
+This is well within reach of known protocol participants today as well as many outside actors. **Therefore, this system should be considered insecure and attackable.** The Rocket Pool community and any who c must remain diligent in both its analysis of and participation in proposal votes to prevent governance attacks.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).